 - Changes to the charter

-- Define, evolve, and promote the vision, values, mission, and scope of the project.
+- Define, evolve, and promote the vision, values, and mission of the project.

 - Define and evolve project governance structures and policies, including project roles and how collaborators become members, approvers, leads, and/or administrators.
 This includes policy for the creation and administration of working groups and committees.

-- Steward, control access, delegate access, and establishes processes regarding, all Knative project resources and has the final say in the disposition of those resources.
+- Steward, control access, delegate access, and establish processes regarding all Knative project resources and has the final say in the disposition of those resources.

 - Receive and handle reports about code of conduct violations and maintain confidentiality.

 - Receive security reports; work with the appropriate technical leads to accept or reject the report; maintain the private nature of such reports until disclosed to the broader community.

 - Act as the final escalation point and decider for any disputes, issues, clarifications, or escalations within the project scope.